ptarmiganlabs/butler-docs/content/en/docs/reference/config file/_index.md

       toDirectory: /to/some/directory2

   # List of directories between which file moves via the REST API can be done.
-  # NOTE: All subdirectories of the specified from and to directories are also approved/allowed.
   fileMoveApprovedDirectories:
     - fromDirectory: /Users/goran/butler-test-dir1//abc//..
       toDirectory: /Users/goran/butler-test-dir2